devzendo/transputer-macro-assembler/README.md

                          ; also use DW count DUP n, and DD count DUP n.
           TITLE My Title ; Sets the title given in the listing.
           PAGE 80,25     ; Sets the page size in the listing.
-          .386           ; Sets the instruction set and endianness to 386.
+          .386           ; Sets the instruction set to 386 and endianness to Little.
+                         ; (If you want to write Transputer code in .386 mode, note that this only sets the endianness ;  you have to build macros up to generate DBs from opcodes - as eForth originally does.)
-          .T800          ; Sets the instruction set and endianness to T800.
+          .TRANSPUTER    ; Sets the instruction set to T414/T800/T801/T805 and endianness to Little.
-                         ; (Currently only the endianness is set; build macros up ; to generate DBs from opcodes)
+                         ; Note that by default, the assembler's endianness is Big.
           ALIGN 4        ; Increase $ if necessary to the next address that's a multiple ; of the argument.
           IF1            ; Mark out a section that will only be assembled during pass 1.